CommonAccord/Cmacc-Org/Doc/G/NW-NDA/00/Form/NDA-Frame-and-Outline.md

 CodersNote=A basic outline for an NDA.
 Borrowing some terms from "TechContracts.com".

+CodersNote=We start with the basic frame for an Agreement - header, parties, why, sections, signature.

+=[G/NW-NDA/00/Form/Agt-Frame.md]

 sec=<ol><li>{Prime.Sec}<li>{Def.Sec}<li>{General.Sec}<li>{Misc.Sec}</ol>

 CodersNote=We borrow TechContracts' notion of "Prime" clauses - the business terms.